dynamsoft-docs/mobile-document-scanner-docs-js/guides/index.md

 ### Build from Source

-This method retrieves all **DDS** source files from its [GitHub Repository](https://github.com/Dynamsoft/document-scanner-javascript), compiles them into a distributable package, and then runs a *ready-made* Hello World sample page included in the repository:
+This method retrieves all **MDS** source files from its [GitHub Repository](https://github.com/Dynamsoft/document-scanner-javascript), compiles them into a distributable package, and then runs a *ready-made* Hello World sample page included in the repository:

-1. Download **DDS** from [GitHub](https://github.com/Dynamsoft/document-scanner-javascript) as a compressed folder.
+1. Download **MDS** from [GitHub](https://github.com/Dynamsoft/document-scanner-javascript) as a compressed folder.
 2. Extract the contents of the archive, and open the extracted directory in a code editor.
 3. Set your [license key](#get-a-trial-license) in the Hello World sample:
    1. Open the Hello World sample at ([`/samples/hello-world.html`](https://github.com/Dynamsoft/document-scanner-javascript/blob/main/samples/hello-world.html)).